nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

-:bulb: **Important:**
+:info: **Important:** <br>

-* Comment Commands take index reference from which type of person user is viewing.
+* Comment Commands take index reference from which type of person user is viewing. <br>

-    * If user is viewing staff list or profile, comment commands takes index reference from staff list.
+* If user is viewing staff list or profile, comment commands takes index reference from staff list.<br>

-    * If user is viewing applicant list or profile, comment commands takes index reference from applicant list.
+* If user is viewing applicant list or profile, comment commands takes index reference from applicant list.<br>

-    * Comments are arranged according to date, then alphabetically if same date.
+* Comments are arranged according to date, then alphabetically if same date.<br>

-    * Comments do not support the input `|`.
+* Comments do not support the input `|`.<br>

-    * Comment description can only be seen in profiles.
+* Comment description can only be seen in profiles.<br>

 </div>